Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Comparison of Adaptation Paradigms

-T2 represents a conceptual inversion.
-Rather than asking ``how can we modify the agent to better use tools?''
-(A1/A2), T2 asks: ``how can we modify tools to better serve a fixed agent?''
-This reframes the expensive foundation model from optimization \emph{target} to stable \emph{supervision source}.
+T2 inverts the conventional adaptation direction.
+Rather than adapting the agent to use tools better, T2 adapts the tools to better serve a fixed agent (see \S\ref{subsec:agent_output_as_signal_for_tool} for the full rationale).
+This reframes the foundation model from optimization target to supervision source.

-This creates \emph{symbiotic adaptation}: the frozen host agent (e.g., GPT, Claude) provides high-level reasoning and reward signals, while adaptive symbiote subagents (e.g., lightweight 7B models) learn to translate, filter, and present information in exactly the form the agent finds most useful.
-The core benefit is \emph{decoupling skill from knowledge}.
-A traditional A2 agent like Search-R1 must learn (1) domain knowledge, (2) tool-use skills, and (3) task reasoning simultaneously---a complex optimization landscape.
+In practice, the frozen host agent (e.g., GPT, Claude) supplies reasoning and reward signals, while lightweight subagents (e.g., 7B models) learn to reshape information for the host's consumption.
+The central advantage is the decoupling of skill from knowledge.
+A traditional A2 agent like Search-R1 must learn (1) domain knowledge, (2) tool-use skills, and (3) task reasoning simultaneously, which creates a complex optimization landscape.
 In T2, the frozen generator already possesses (1) and (3); the T2 subagent needs only learn procedural skill.

-T2 subagent families also demonstrate a powerful architectural strategy: \emph{unbundling} the agent's monolithic cognitive loop (Perceive--Plan--Act--Reflect) into specialized, independently trainable submodules: \begin{itemize}[leftmargin=15pt] \item \textbf{Optimizing ``Perception'' (Agentic Searchers):} Systems like s3, DynamicRAG, and QAgent train search subagents to decide \emph{what} to query, \emph{where} to search, and \emph{when} to stop~\cite{jiang2025s3}. \item \textbf{Optimizing ``Reflection'' (Memory Construction):} Subagents such as Mem-$\alpha$ learn memory-writing policies via RL, rewarded based on whether stored experiences improve future performance for the frozen generator. \item \textbf{Optimizing ``Planning'' (Meta-Cognitive Planners):} Subagents like AI-Search Planner and AgentFlow decide how tools and specialists are deployed.
-AgentFlow~\cite{li2025flow} trains only a lightweight planner that orchestrates frozen specialists using trajectory-level rewards, achieving 33.1\% on GAIA and surpassing $\sim$200B-parameter GPT-4. \end{itemize}
+T2 subagent families also instantiate an architectural strategy: unbundling the agent's monolithic cognitive loop (Perceive-Plan-Act-Reflect) into specialized, independently trainable submodules: \begin{itemize}[leftmargin=15pt] \item \textbf{Optimizing ``Perception'' (Agentic Searchers):} Systems like s3, DynamicRAG, and QAgent train search subagents to decide what to query, where to search, and when to stop~\cite{jiang2025s3}. \item \textbf{Optimizing ``Reflection'' (Memory Construction):} Subagents such as Mem-$\alpha$ learn memory-writing policies via RL, rewarded based on whether stored experiences improve future performance for the frozen generator. \item \textbf{Optimizing ``Planning'' (Meta-Cognitive Planners):} Subagents like AI-Search Planner and AgentFlow decide how tools and specialists are deployed.
+AgentFlow~\cite{li2025flow} trains only a lightweight planner that orchestrates frozen specialists using trajectory-level rewards, achieving 33.1\% on GAIA and surpassing the much larger GPT-4. \end{itemize}